Ffuf

 DNS Records

-), we would have to add it to our/etc/hosts
+), you need to add it to your/etc/hosts

 How to Install